Photos

 Would the National Guardsman have made the same comment

 had he actually seen the vigil?
-Fox makes sure we'll never know.
+Rupert Murdoch's Fox makes sure we'll

 Meanwhile in Boston, protesters were arrested for blocking the entrance